calderete/the-cult-of-life/compedium/scales/notes-on-time-and-distances.md

 ### Addresses and locations

 The Agion Guardianship has a presence in hundreds of galaxies, all named.
 Galaxies are then divided by features (arms, rings...) into galactic divisions sometimes called Destaspan, these are also named.
 Each destapan is divided into sectors (Dovospan) and can be made up of thousands of Dovospan.
 A Dovospan can contain between a few dozen to hundreds of star/planetary systems.
+Over time planets and systems